 Stangers in Strange Lands

 Tourists everywhere seem to have become the worst possible versions of themselves.
-In Paris last year at the Louvre I noticed a large percentage of patrons setting up their cell phones to take a selfie in front of the Venice de Milo (as though they were the art on display) then immediately checking out the photo as they left the gallery …never once having actually looked at the art.
-In a restaurant I heard some English- speaking visitors putting down the French as though the waiters couldn’t understand what they were saying when they most certainly could.
-Tourists push, demand, jostle, argue and litter.
+In Paris last year at the Louvre I noticed a large percentage gawking at their cell phones, then standing in front of the Venice de Milo, taking a selfie (as though they were the art on display) then checking out the photo as they left the gallery …never once having actually looked at the art.
+In a restaurant, I heard some English- speaking visitors putting down the French as though the waiters couldn’t understand what they were saying when they most certainly could.
+Tourists push, demand, jostle, argue, and litter.
 What they don’t do is tip.